-Institut de la Finance Durable (ex-Finance for Tomorrow):
+Institut de la Finance Durable :

-SCOR Investment Partners joined the Institut de la Finance Durable (IFD, ex-Finance for Tomorrow) in October 2021.
+SCOR Investment Partners joined the Institut de la Finance Durable in October 2021.
 Launched by Paris Europlace in 2016, the organization gathers private, public, and institutional financial stakeholders of the Paris financial center.
 The objectives are to collaborate on various sustainable finance topics within taskforces and to promote sustainable solutions within the financial sector.
 SCOR Investment Partners belongs to the IFD's taskforce linked to Biodiversity.